exvim/ex-gsearch/README.md

 You can also specified your search file by editing id-utils' [language-map](http://www.gnu.org/software/idutils/manual/idutils.html#Language-map).

-You will see the a ID file generated under your directory.
+You will see a ID file generated under your directory.

 Start your Vim and try to global search a word by `:GS your-word`.
-You will see a search window opened and the search results of `your-word` in it.
+A search window will open and the search results of `your-word` will be listed in it.

-You can jump to search result by hit the `Enter` on the result line.
-You can also filter the search result by press `/` and search your filter word.
-After that press `<leader>r` and ex-gsearch will help you filter the result.
+You can jump to the search result by hit the `Enter` on the listed lines.
+You can also filter the search results by use `/` and do a search on your filter word.
+After confirmed your search, press `<leader>r` and ex-gsearch will help you filter the result.

 More details, check `:help exgsearch`.